-SECTION 9C-04 PROJECT DESIGN STANDARDS
+SECTION 9C.04 PROJECT DESIGN STANDARDS

-A proposed open space community shall comply with the following project design standards: Location: An open space community may be approved within any of the following zoning districts: A-1 and R-1.
+A proposed open space community shall comply with the following project design standards:

-Permitted Uses: Generally an open space community is restricted to single family detached or attached residential dwellings.

-Dwelling Density: The number of dwelling units allowable within an open space community project shall be determined through preparation of a parallel plan.

-A. The applicant shall prepare, and present to the Planning Commission for review, a parallel design for the project that is consistent with State, County and Township requirements and design criteria for a tentative preliminary plat.
-The parallel plan shall meet all standards for lot size (as shown in paragraph B), lot width and setbacks as normally required, public roadway improvements and private parks, and contain an area which conceptually would provide sufficient area for storm water detention.
-Lots in the parallel plan shall provide sufficient building envelope size without impacting wetlands regulated by the Michigan Department of Environmental Quality.
+- A. Location: An open space community may be approved within any of the following zoning districts: A-1 and R-1. - B. Permitted Uses: Generally an open space community is restricted to single family detached or attached residential dwellings. - C. Dwelling Density: The number of dwelling units allowable within an open space community project shall be determined through preparation of a parallel plan. - D. The applicant shall prepare, and present to the Planning Commission for review, a parallel design for the project that is consistent with State, County and Township requirements and design criteria for a tentative preliminary plat.
+The parallel plan shall meet all standards for lot size (as shown in paragraph E), lot width and setbacks as normally required, public roadway improvements and private parks, and contain an area which conceptually would provide

-B. The parallel plan shall be prepared with the following minimum lot areas.
+- sufficient area for storm water detention.
+Lots in the parallel plan shall provide sufficient building envelope size without impacting wetlands regulated by the Michigan Department of Environmental Quality. - E. The parallel plan shall be prepared with the following minimum lot areas.
 The parallel plan is only used to determine allowable density for an open space community project.
 The following parallel plan minimum lot areas incorporate a density bonus for qualifying open space community projects that meet all requirements of this ordinance:

-Underlying Zoning District Parallel Plan Minimum Lot Size Parallel Plan Minimum Width
+Underlying Zoning District Parallel Plan Minimum Lot Size (sq. ft.)
+Parallel Plan Minimum Width (lineal ft.)

-(square feet) 111 (lineal feet)

-A-1 653,400 300'
+A-1 653,400 (15 acres) 300

-R-1 65,340 180'
+R-1 65,340 (1.5 acres) 180